 After going over the list above, analyze the extent of the dirt hanging out on your workplace baseboards.
 Do they just need dusting?
 A vacuum or the long-handled duster can be simple tools to dust your baseboards and make them look great again.
 If this is all that is needed, make sure to have this maintenance step in your cleaning routine so your white painted baseboards will always look dust-free.

 If they are dirtier than you had hoped, now is when you get down to business.
-Grab your bucket of soapy water, toothbrush and rags, and sit on the floor next to the baseboards you wish to clean.
+Grab your bucket of soapy water, toothbrush, and rags, and sit on the floor next to the baseboards you need to clean.
 Simply get your toothbrush wet and lightly scrub the area to release any dust and debris from the baseboard surface, caulking, and cracks.
 Immediately wipe the area clean and dry to assure the integrity of the surface.

 Easy Way to Clean Baseboards Without Bending Over

-When You’re Ready for a Consistently Clean Workplace or Office Location
+When You’re Ready for a Consistently-Clean Office

 Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
-We are happy to clean your workspaces in your fitness and recreation centers, schools, health care facilities, churches, and many more work environments.
-Please contact us online or call us at 571.384.3415 for answers to your cleaning questions and to schedule your personalized janitorial cleaning estimate today!
+We are happy to clean your office and most any other work environment.
+Please contact us online or call us at 571.451.0441 for answers to your cleaning questions and to schedule your personalized janitorial cleaning estimate today!